gbmhunter/blog/content/programming/operating-systems/linux/how-to-use-socketcan-with-the-command-line-in-linux.md

     link/can
 ```

 The last interface listed is `can0`.
 This is a SocketCAN interface!

+{{% note %}}
-Note the above command was run on Ubuntu 17.04 64-bit, running on VMware Workstation with a PCAN-USB dongle connected.
+The above command was run on Ubuntu 17.04 64-bit, running on VMware Workstation with a PCAN-USB dongle connected.
+{{% /note %}}

 ## Print SocketCAN Info